RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/04-NUM.md

 <sup>50</sup> from the firstborn of the children of Israel he took the money, one thousand three hundred sixty-five shekels,<sup>e</sup> according to the shekel of the sanctuary;
 <sup>51</sup> and Moses gave the redemption money to Aaron and to his sons, according to Yahweh’s word, as Yahweh commanded Moses.

 > - <sup>a</sup> 12.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>b</sup> 34. + 22,000 is the sum rounded to 2 significant digits.
 The sum of the Gershonites, Kohathites, and Merarites given above is 22,300, but the traditional Hebrew text has the number rounded to 2 significant digits, not 3 significant digits.
 > - <sup>c</sup> 47.
 A shekel is about 10 grams or about 0.35 ounces.
 > - <sup>d</sup> 47.
 A gerah is about 0.5 grams or about 7.7 grains.